slhaertssen-bit/MLOps-Practical-1/README.md

 # MLOps-Practical-1
-Frist practical of the course.
+My first practical of the course.
+Author: Stephan Aertssen